Negotiation Framing

 [ni-goh-shee-ey-shuh n] [frey-ming]

-A means to process and organise information.
+A means to process and organize information.
 A frame provides a perspective of the problems or issues for a decision maker.
 One can use a frame to understand the importance of facts or issues in relation to each other.
 One can use this understanding of the facts or issues to then determine possible outcomes and consider contingency actions to solve a problem.
 Using a framework can allow you to consider all potential gains and losses and available options for any situation.

 YOU MAY ALSO LIKE